 GPIO - Use GPIO Interrupt to Control LED

 In this example, we use a button to trigger interrupt and control the LED.
-When we press and release the button, the LED dims, press and release the button again, and the LED lights.Note that in the Arduino example “Button and LED”, LED only lights when the button is pressed and hold, when we release the button, the LED dims.
+When we press and release the button, the LED dims, press and release the button again, and the LED lights up.Note that in the Arduino example “Button and LED”, LED only lights up when the button is pressed and hold, when we release the button, the LED dims.

 AMB21/ AMB22 wiring diagram:

 AMB23 wiring diagram:

 Compile and upload the program, press the reset button on the Ameba.

 The LED will light up at first.
 Press and release the button, then the LED should dim.
 Press the button again the LED should light up.